Blarney Castle Tour is More Than Kissing an Old Stone

 Arriving at the castle when it opens is the best way to avoid the possibility of long lines.
 It also leads to the best photos.

-The castle gardens were surprising in their size and beauty, but with one exception.
+The Blarney Castle gardens were surprising in their size and beauty, but with one exception.

 The Poison Garden next to the castle has poisonous plants from around the world, some of which stay in cages to protect visitors.